Indo-Scythian Kingdom: Yuezhi expansion (2nd century BCE)

-According to these ancient sources, Modu Shanyu of the Xiongnu tribe of Mongolia attacked the Yuezhi (possibly related to the Tocharians, who lived in the eastern Tarim Basin) and evicted them from their homeland between the Qilian Shan and Dunhuang c.
+According to these sources, Modu Shanyu of the Xiongnu attacked the Yuezhi (possibly related to the Tocharians, who lived in the eastern Tarim Basin) and expelled them from their homeland between the Qilian Shan and Dunhuang c.
 175 BCE.
-Leaving a few people behind, most of the population moved west to the Ili River region.
-They displaced the Saka, who migrated south into Ferghana and Sogdiana.
-According to the Chinese historical chronicles (who call the Saka "Sai" 塞): "[The Yuezhi] attacked the king of the Sai, who moved a considerable distance to the south and the Yuezhi then occupied his lands."
+Leaving a small remnant population, most of the Yuezhi moved west to the Ili River region, displacing the Saka, who migrated south into Ferghana and Sogdiana.
+According to Chinese historical chronicles (which refer to the Saka as "Sai" 塞), "[The Yuezhi] attacked the king of the Sai, who moved a considerable distance to the south, and the Yuezhi then occupied his lands."

 Sometime after 155 BCE, the Yuezhi were again defeated by an alliance of the Wusun and the Xiongnu.
-They were forced to move south, again displacing the Scythians (who migrated south towards Bactria and present-day Afghanistan and south-west towards Parthia.
-A tribe known to ancient Greek scholars as the Sacaraucae (probably from the Old Persian Sakaravaka, "nomadic Saka") and an allied people, the Massagetae, came into conflict with the Parthian Empire in Parthia between 138 and 124 BCE.
-The Sacaraucae-Massagetae alliance won several battles and killed the Parthian kings Phraates II and Artabanus I. The Yuezhi tribes migrated east into Bactria after their defeat, from which they conquered northern India to establish the Kushan Empire.
+They were forced to move south, again displacing the Scythians, who migrated toward Bactria and present-day Afghanistan, and southwest toward Parthia.
+A tribe known to ancient Greek writers as the Sacaraucae (probably from the Old Persian Sakaravaka, meaning "nomadic Saka") and an allied people, the Massagetae, came into conflict with the Parthian Empire between 138 and 124 BCE.
+The Sacaraucae–Massagetae alliance won several battles and killed the Parthian kings Phraates II and Artabanus I. The Yuezhi later migrated east into Bactria and subsequently conquered northern India, establishing the Kushan Empire.